 Partial agonists like S4, in the presence of full agonists like Testosterone or DHT can behave as competitive antagonists depending on the tissue .
 S4 has been shown to decrease prostate weight with similar efficacy to 5mg/kg finasteride without affecting levator ani muscles.
 This suggests that SARMS may be an ideal candidate for reducing prostate size much like SERMs are used to decrease breast tissue .
-S4 was ultimately abandoned in clinical trials because subjects administered higher doses experienced some blurred vision at night accompanied by a yellowish tint.
+S4 was ultimately abandoned in clinical trials because subjects administered higher doses experienced blurred vision at night accompanied by a yellowish vision tint during the day.

-1. Increases muscles mass and bone mineral density
+1. May increase muscles mass and bone mineral density

-3. Potential to protect the prostate gland from hypertrophy
+3. Potential to protect the prostate gland from androgens like Testosterone and DHT

 1. Hott JL, Borkman RF (November 1989).
 “The non-fluorescence of 4-fluorotryptophan”.
 The Biochemical Journal.
 264 (1): 297–9. doi:10.1124/jpet.102.040840.
 PMC 1133577.
 PMID 2604714

 2. Gao W, Reiser PJ, Coss CC, Phelps MA, Kearbey JD, Miller DD, Dalton JT.
 Selective androgen receptor modulator treatment improves muscle strength and body composition and prevents bone loss in orchidectomized rats.
 Endocrinology.
 2005;146:4887–4897.